Mera Peak Expedition 6,476m

 Flight/ Transportation/Luggage

 During this entire trip, you'll use different ways of transportation.
-From the beginning of the trip when you land at Tribhuvan International Airport (TIA), private vehicles will come to pick you and the next day again the necessary private vehicles will help you to go around the Kathmandu valley for sightseeing.
+From the beginning of the trip, when you land at Tribhuvan International Airport (TIA), private vehicles will come to pick you and the next day again, the necessary private vehicles will help you to go around the Kathmandu valley for sightseeing.

 For the Mera Peak Expedition, your journey begins with a flight from Kathmandu to Lukla, the gateway to the Everest region.
 The flight to Lukla is often considered one of the most thrilling in the world due to the challenging weather conditions and short runway at the Lukla airport.
-For luggage, you are typically allowed to carry a 10-12 kg trekking bag on the flight, and excess luggage is carried by porters.
+For luggage, you are typically allowed to carry a 12-15kg trekking bag on the flight, and excess luggage is carried by porters.
 It’s important to pack light, ensuring that you have all the necessary gear for the trek but avoiding unnecessary items to keep your load manageable.

-(Note: During the peak season, the flight to Lukla happens from Ramechhap Airport ( also called Manthali Airport), which takes a 5-hour drive from Kathmandu to Manthali and 15 15-minute flight to Lukla.
+(Note: During the peak season, the flight to Lukla happens from Ramechhap Airport ( also called Manthali Airport), which takes a 5-hour drive from Kathmandu to Manthali and a 15-minute flight to Lukla.
 Due to the heavy air traffic at Kathmandu airport, we must travel to this small airport to fly to Lukla.)

 High Altitude Sickness and Acclimatization on Mera Peak